 The glacier-caked summit of Oregon’s highest peak creates a dramatic centerpiece for this 100-mile/161-kilometer route that skirts the mountain through fruit valleys and thick fir forest.

 An hour east of Portland, Hood River enjoys an enviable location where the Hood River, flowing down from Mt.
 Hood’s glaciers, meets the Columbia River.
 Long known as a fruit-processing center for the valley’s orchards, today Hood River is equally renowned for recreation.
-With plenty of public access to mountains, woods and water, this lively city of 7,379 draws hikers, kayakers, cyclists, paddleboarders and other outdoor enthusiasts.
+With plenty of public access to mountains, woods and water, this lively town draws hikers, kayakers, cyclists, paddle-boarders and other outdoor enthusiasts.
 Windsurfers and kiteboarders in particular come from all over the world to skim across the Columbia, fueled by the natural wind tunnel formed by the Columbia River Gorge.
 A waterfront path links popular launch sites in the port area.

 Hood River Valley

-From Hood River, the byway leads south on OR-35 through the broad Hood River Valley along the Hood River County Fruit Loop.
+From Hood River, the byway leads south on OR-35 through the broad Hood River Valley along part of the Hood River County Fruit Loop.
 Fertile volcanic soils, glacial water and a temperate climate have made the valley one of the most prolific fruit-growing regions in the world.
 Pear, cherry and apple trees — and, increasingly, vineyards — checkerboard the valley, along with berry farms, alpaca ranches and hilltop fields of lavender.
 The Mount Hood Railroad chugs along an old fruit-packing freight line on scenic trips between Hood River and Parkdale.

 Blooming fruit trees blanket the valley in drifts of pink and white in spring.
 Farm stands and tasting rooms entice you with the region’s bounty of wine, hard cider and just-picked produce.
 No matter what the season, the magnificent valley — bookended by postcard views of Mt.
 Hood and Washington’s Mt.
 Adams — provides a stunning backdrop.